Towards a Physics Foundation Model: Appendix

 \textbf{Limited physics coverage:} GP\textsubscript{hy}T is currently trained exclusively on fluid dynamics and heat transfer systems.
 A comprehensive physics foundation model would require incorporation of diverse physical domains, including mechanics, chemistry, molecular dynamics, and optics.

 \textbf{Fixed domain resolution:} The model is trained on 256×128 resolution images.
 While this resolution is adequate for many simulation scenarios, widespread adoption may necessitate a model capable of handling variable domain sizes and resolutions.
+However, per-dataset normalization allows GP\textsubscript{hy}T to train on multiple resolutions of the same system, effectively learning discretization-invariance.